UWFront-End-Cert/html200-adopt-a-dog/README.md

 Adopt-a-Dog website is a Course Project for the HTML5200 JavaScript & Responsive Design course from the University of Washington.
 The objective of the Course Project was to build a "functional, robust website from scratch" using the supplied adopt-a-dog-mockup comps, images, and logo.

 Over the course of ten lessons, you learn to create the HTML, CSS, and the JavaScript functionality.
-The code is hosted on my student GitHub page and pull requests made to the courses repository to compare my master branch against the course's repository.
+The code I have hosted on my student GitHub page and pull requests made to the courses repository to compare my master branch against the course's repository.

+This Adopt-a-Dog website was created by Janene Smith, Winter quarter 2022 (

 # User Persona